Durant scores 34, Nets charge back from 18 down, top Nuggets

 Nuggets: Denver gave 7-foot-2 Bol Bol his first career start, with Gary Harris out for personal reasons.
 Bol Bol finished with five points in 16 minutes. … Monte Morris scored 14 points.

-Nets: Coach Steve Nash wasn’t sure if Durant would play Wednesday at New York.
+Nets: Before the game, coach Steve Nash wasn’t sure if Durant would play Wednesday at New York.
 Durant, who missed last season recovering from surgery to repair a ruptured Achilles tendon, sat out the second half of the Nets’ first back-to-back of the season.
-“I really hope Kevin plays tomorrow, but we’ll see,” Nash said before the game.
-“We have to judge these things day to day and moment to moment.
-Like, I could come in here with a template, but who knows what happens tonight.” … DeAndre Jordan, the starting center to begin the season, didn’t play.
+“I really hope Kevin plays tomorrow, but we’ll see,” Nash said.
+“We have to judge these things day to day and moment to moment.”
+Durant said afterward he planned to play. … DeAndre Jordan, the starting center to begin the season, didn’t play.

 IRVING UPDATE

-The Nets and the NBA are looking into Irving’s actions after a video showed the point guard at an indoor family gathering while not wearing a mask.
+The Nets and the NBA are looking into Irving’s actions after a video showed the point guard at an indoor family gathering not wearing a mask.
 General manager Sean Marks said a date for Irving’s return hadn’t been determined, and the All-Star could face a fine if the NBA determines he violated the health and safety rules in place during the coronavirus pandemic.

 UP NEXT